Evolution, Life and Why Our Brains

 There is no better adaptive species in the four billion year history of life on earth than homo sapien but that rate of environmental change vastly outstrips the pace of brain evolution and adaption.
 To put it another way, our brains evolved for conditions very, very different from today's world and it is not reasonable to expect them to have evolved for and adapted completely and seamlessly to today's environment.
 Sure there are "early adapters" and "outliers" (both evolutionary parlance for members of a species that adapt quicker) but as much as we "think" we've adapted and are handling all this change well, clearly we are not.

-A big part of my argument as to why mental health disorders have exploded in the past sixty years (roughly since the fifties) is that our brains are a) not evolving to handle all this change as much as we'd like to think and a good deal of psychiatric disorders are part of the reaction to that "mal-adaption" and b) this rapid rate of change has vastly altered all the environmental, cultural and societal conditions our brains spent millions of years of adapting for and c) the most important point, is under stressful conditions, it's going to be the less evolved portions of the brain - the limbic region - that "takes the wheel" when we're under stress.
+A big part of my argument as to why mental health disorders have exploded in the past sixty years (roughly since the fifties) is that our brains are a) not evolving to handle all this change as much as we'd like to think and a good deal of psychiatric disorders are part of the reaction to that "mal-adaption" and b) this rapid rate of change has vastly altered all the environmental, cultural and societal conditions our brains spent millions of years of adapting for and c) the most important point, is under stressful conditions, it's going to be the "less evolved portions" of the brain - the limbic region and brain stem - that in great part "takes the wheel" when we're under stress.

 When we start looking at how our brains are designed and adapted for social worlds and social/family order and structure and support, we'll get a much, much clearer idea of why many of us break down in or under certain conditions.
 Which is what we'll be addressing in future pieces.